Soft Sourdough Cinnamon Bread Rolls

 - anti-inflammatory, and

 These bread rolls are a quick rise.
 I don’t even allow that much time after they are shaped for them to rise and let the oven and proofed starter do the work for me.
-They are not sour but more of a sweet roll.

 Before using your starter, you will need to proof it the night before.
 This process ensures that the yeast and bacteria in the starter are active and ready to go on baking day.